PetrAPConsulting/image2md/README.md

 API_KEY = "API_key_here"
 ```
 3. Replace `"API_key_here"` with your Mistral API key
 4. Follow development of Mistral AI models and make adjustments in the script when new version is realised.
-Only models with vision capabilities are supported and only Pixtral is free.
+Only models with vision capabilities are supported and Pixtral and Mistral Small are free.
 If you would like to use top tier Pixtral Large you need to charge your account with credit.
 ```python
 class MistralModel(str, Enum):
     PIXTRAL = "pixtral-12b-2409"